sachu92/2d-ising-model/README.md

-# 2d-ising-model
-Ising model in 2D
+# Ising model in 2D

+---
+Written for educational purposes.